deepakness/deepakness-main/content/blog/hitbik-story.md

 After returning from college, I went there with my laptop.
 There were about 5-6 people in a single room doing something with their laptops open.
 Everyone was sitting on the floor and there were sticky notes everywhere on the wall.
 And, on the wall behind my back, there was a huge chart paper with some kind of revenue model drawn on it.

 I had never seen so many people involved in such a beautiful way.
-You won't believe me but it was kind of mesmerizing for me. 😍
+You won't believe but it was kind of mesmerizing for me. 😍

 I don't remember the names of all the people but to name a few Hitesh, Satyabrata, Raju (sorry to the people I left).
 And, all were my seniors; I was in the 3rd year and they had just gotten out of college.